 5. As a woman, do you see certain approaches being more effective based on gender?
 If yes, what is the biggest factor that determines the differences: hormones?

 EVERYTHING is different between the genders.
 Women metabolize supplements and drugs differently.
-We also have a 28-day-ish cycle which impacts our hormones, impacts our hunger, our emotions, our breathing patterns and our mindset.
-A woman changes throughout the course of a month as well as if she is pregnant, has been pregnant, or is later in her life.
+We also have a 28-day-ish cycle that impacts our hormones, that impact our hunger, our emotions, our breathing patterns, and our mindset.
+A woman changes throughout the course of a month as well as if she is pregnant, if she has been pregnant, or if is later in her life.
 Whereas a man is able to do things consistently throughout the month and not have to think about these changes.